dodyg/practical-aspnetcore/README.md

 - Samples for new features of ASP.NET Core **7.0** are available [here](/projects/.net7) (45).

 > [!NOTE]
 > This repository is WIP.
 I am updating all the previous samples from .NET 6/7 to .NET 8.
-Check the previous stable branch ([6.0](https://github.com/dodyg/practical-aspnetcore/tree/net6.0/)) if you want to browse the existings samples.
+Check the previous stable branch ([6.0](https://github.com/dodyg/practical-aspnetcore/tree/net6.0/)) if you want to browse the existing stable samples.

 Greetings from Cairo, Egypt.
 You can [sponsor](https://github.com/sponsors/dodyg) this project [here](https://github.com/sponsors/dodyg).